VladDBA/SQL-Server-Scripts/PowerShell/SQLServerInstall/README.md

 ## Behavior
  This script does the following:
- - Installs SQL Server 2019 or 2022.
+ - Installs SQL Server 2017 or 2019 or 2022.
  - Writes the configuration file used to C:\Temp
  - Sets the sa password to the one provided.
  - Adds the user executing this script as a member of the sysadmin fixed server role.
- - Configures MAXDOP based on the number of cores on the machine (up to 8).
+ - Configures MAXDOP based on the number of CPU cores on the machine (up to 8).
+ - Configures the number of tempdb data files based on the number of CPU cores on the machine (up to 8).
- - Configures Max Memory for the instance depending on the input.
+ - Sets Max Memory for the instance depending on the input or by calculating it based on the installed physical memory.
  - Tweaks model database file sizes and growth increments.
  - Sets the model database to use the simple recovery model.
  - Sets CTP to 50.
- - Runs any custom confiugration .sql script file provided via the -CustomScript parameter.
+ - Runs any custom .sql script file provided via the -CustomScript parameter.
  - Installs CU pack, if there's any present in the CUInstallKit directory.
  - Configures a static TCP port if one is provided.
  - Adds inbound firewall rules for SQL Server, if requested.